University of South Carolina College of Medicine, 2000

-Dr. Erin Rowell is a pediatric surgeon who specializes in the diagnosis and treatment of a wide range of congenital and acquired diseases in newborns, infants, children and adolescents.
+Dr. Erin Rowell is a pediatric surgeon who specializes in the diagnosis and treatment of a wide range of congenital anomalies and acquired diseases in newborns, infants, children and adolescents.

-Dr. Rowell is also committed to the study ethics in medicine and teaches a course on Surgical Ethics at Northwestern Feinberg School of Medicine.
+Dr. Rowell is also committed to the study of ethics in medicine and teaches a course on Surgical Ethics at Northwestern Feinberg School of Medicine.

 Dr. Rowell’s Philosophy

 Dr. Rowell believes that surgical expertise and clinical acumen – while essential in pediatric surgery — are only the foundation.
 She deems empathy and compassion as two equally vital ingredients in the practice of pediatric medicine.
 Dr. Rowell believes it is critical to involve the entire family in their child’s care and in the decision-making about treatments—a partnership, she believes not only increases the family’s trust in their physician but also portends better overall outcomes for the patient.

 “As a mother, I try to put myself the place of the parents and understand their questions, concerns, fears, and reassure them that I’ll give their child the same care I would expect for my own children,” Dr. Rowell says.
 “I think this makes me a more compassionate, more engaged and, ultimately, a better pediatric surgeon.”

 Dr. Rowell also believes that the practice of medicine is more than the mere accumulation and application of hard scientific knowledge.
 Medicine, Dr. Rowell says, is at its core a humanistic discipline.
 That belief compelled her to study art history and spend time abroad as an art student.
 Before attending medical school, she earned a degree in art history from Dartmouth College.

 Congenital diaphragmatic hernia

 Gastroschisis and omphalocele (abdominal wall defects)